 - 4 lateral walls (that support equipment)

-- a top floor (that supports payload module)
+- a top floor (that supports the payload module)

 - diaphragm panel –X (that closes the rectangular box) - Mechanical aluminium machined parts that connect panels together.

-The avionic cores (on board computer (OBC) and attitude and orbit control system (AOCS)) are based on the avionics upgraded from the existing product lines of each satellite contractor (ADS-F and TAS) in order to maximise the synergy between the low orbit satellite family.
-This choice ensures to both contractor a high knowledge and control of the product line.
+The avionic cores (onboard computer (OBC) and attitude and orbit control system (AOCS)) are based on the avionics upgraded from the existing product lines of each satellite contractor (ADS-F and TAS) in order to maximise the synergy between the low orbit satellite family.
+This choice ensures both the contractor of high knowledge and control of the product line.

 Spacecraft launch mass